 And finally, once you have your operation moving - don’t expand too quick.
 If you try to expand too quickly you will end up with debt your operation can’t support.
 Be patient, persistent and aware.
 At some point, opportunities will begin to present themselves.

-Colby is a Relationship Manager at Heartland Bank.
+Colby is a Relationship Manager / Officer at Heartland Bank.
 He graduated from UNK with a degree in Finance.
 Some of his hobbies include hunting, fishing, wake boarding and skiing.

 Due to recently increased security requirements, we at Heartland Bank are no longer able to support version 10 or older of Internet Explorer.
 We are sorry for this inconvenience, and encourage you to upgrade to more secure options such as Internet Explorer 11, Google Chrome, or Mozilla Firefox.